• Skip to primary navigation

 Well years later, I still remember those days as a child I spent in my grandparents home, enjoying the simplest of food, yet nothing was more satisfying.
 Even now dosas are my favorite.
 And am happy that my konda is also fond of it.
 I do hope my twins too like it.
 Hubby dear at times complains that Konda has so much of my taste.
 But I think she has best of us in her, which makes me glad.
 Though I wanted to record 101 varieties of dosa here, I haven't really recorded the basic proportion given by Amma.
 Anyone can make a dosa when given the batter, but to get the perfect one, makes an expert.
 The way you spread the batter on the tawa, how thin or how thick all comes out of experience.
 Amma makes lovely 'Kal Dosa' which is a soft with lot of holes on the top.
 That's something so wonderful.
 Its the same batter that she makes, yet she gets Paper Roast and Kal Dosa out of it.

-Today its going to be Onion Uthappam and Paper Roast
+Today its going to be Onion Uthappam and Paper Roast.

-Basic Dosa Batter:
+Ingredients for Basic Dosa Batter

-Par Boiled Rice - 2 cups (400 gms)
+2 cups Par Boiled Rice (400 gms)

-Fenugreek - 1/2 tsp
+1/2 tsp Fenugreek Seeds

 Salt to taste

-*Measurement can be understood as whatever cup you used for rice, use the same one to measure the Urud dal.
+*Measurement can be understood as whatever cup you used for rice, use the same one to measure the Urud Dal.

 Clean and Soak the rice along with urud dal for 6 hrs maximum.
 This is for grinding in a grinder.
 If you are going to use mixie, you got to soak for some more time.

-Then grind everything together to a smooth batter.
+Then, grind everything together to a smooth batter.
 This has to be done with adding enough water to get a smooth batter.
 Add salt and let it ferment over night.
 Once its fermented well, the batter would have doubled its size.
 Beat it well and don't add water at this stage.
 The consistency will be really thick.

 Use only what is required, rest of the fermented batter can be stored in fridge for later use.
 If stored in room temperature, the batter tends to get soured.
 But when you store in refrigerator, the batter can be fresh for a week.